Academic Advising Center

 - Transfer Between Trinity & Pratt

-As an incoming student, you are assigned a college advisor who helps you navigate your advising network, offers broad academic advise, helps with course selection, and serves as a general resource.
+As an incoming student, you are assigned a college advisor who helps you navigate your advising network, offers broad academic advice, helps with course selection, and serves as a general resource.

 Your major advisor will be assigned after you submit your Long Range Plan and declare your major.